VIJAYSHARRY/content-ops-starter/content/pages/index.md

     - type: MetaTag
       property: 'og:title'
       content: >-
-        The Vijay Bharat Trading and Services (VBTS INDIA) offers premium website development and e-commerce solutions for startups and businesses in the UAE.
+        The Vijay Bharat Trading and Services  offers premium website development and e-commerce solutions for startups and businesses in the UAE.
 Build your online brand with modern design, fast performance, and expert support.
   socialImage: /images/VIJAY BHARAT TRADING AND SERVICES LOGO-NO BACKGROUND.png
 type: PageLayout
 ---